awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/030_k8s_tools/install_kube_ops_view.md

 weight: 30
 ---

-Now that we have helm installed, we are ready to use the stable helm catalog and install tools In this step we will install [Kube-ops-view](https://github.com/hjacobs/kube-ops-view) from **[Henning Jacobs](https://github.com/hjacobs)**.
-Kube-ops-view will help with understanding our cluster setup in a visual way
+In this step we will install [Kube-ops-view](https://github.com/hjacobs/kube-ops-view) from **[Henning Jacobs](https://github.com/hjacobs)**.
+Kube-ops-view will help with understanding our cluster setup in a visual way.

 The following lines download the spec required to deploy kube-ops-view using a LoadBalancer Service type and creating a RBAC (Resource Base Access Control) entry for the read-only service account to read nodes and pods information from the cluster.